ACLS Secondary Survey H's and T's

 Treatments that can provide this level of support include:

-• Prolonged basic CPR in special resuscitation situations
+• Prolonged high performance CPR in special resuscitation situations

 • Extracorporeal CPR